bcharleson/ai-code-auto-updater/README.md

    - Run: `cursor --list-extensions`

 3. **"Download failed"**
+   - The script will automatically retry 3 times with exponential backoff
    - Check internet connection
    - Verify VS Code Marketplace is accessible
+   - If all retries fail, the VSIX file location will be provided for manual download

 4. **"Installation failed"**
    - Ensure Cursor is not running during installation
    - Check file permissions in temp directory

+5. **"Version verification failed"**
+   - The script now retries verification 3 times with increasing delays
+   - If verification fails, the VSIX file is kept for manual installation
+   - Try restarting your IDE and checking if the extension is working
+   - Use the provided manual installation command if needed

+6. **"Multiple versions detected"**
+   - The script automatically selects the latest version
+   - Old extension folders can be safely removed manually if desired

+5. **"Verification failed" but installation succeeded**
+   - The script will keep the VSIX file for manual verification
+   - Restart your IDE and check if the extension is working
+   - The script provides step-by-step recovery instructions
+   - Multiple versions may exist - the script automatically uses the latest

+6. **Version mismatch errors**
+   - The script now handles version suffixes (like "-universal") automatically
+   - Multiple verification attempts with increasing delays
+   - If verification fails, follow the on-screen instructions to restart your IDE

 ### Windows-Specific Issues